 Chinnara Ganitha is a workbook series for students in Grade 1 to 7.
 The learning materials developed in-house, comprise visually stimulating and creative worksheets in Kannada.
 It encourages joy in learning mathematical concepts and builds self-confidence in young learners to overcome mathematical anxiety.
 It inspires ingenuity and critical thinking skills in the neophytes.
 The workbooks were designed to be interactive, self-directed and therefore require minimal facilitation from teachers or parents.
 These workbooks touched the lives of more than half a million students in over one thousand government schools from the outset.

 The success of Chinnara Ganitha inspired a shared vision with the Government to give status to the workbook-based learning in the curriculum to invigorate children’s interest in studies.
 Biocon Foundation is contributing to the richness of teaching and learning materials and resources in fellowship with Department of State Educational Research and Training (DSERT), Government of Karnataka.
 In a significant first step, the Foundation gave a leg up in the advent of numeracy and language workbooks.
 The compendiums of Mathematics (Suvega), Kannada (Sumeru) and English (Rainbow) are available to the learners in Grade 4 to 9 in tens of thousands of government schools in Karnataka.
-Furthermore, the Foundation is also working on the pedagogy and integrating age-appropriate health education as part of biology textbooks in high schools.
+We also developed content that was integrated into the life skills and first aid modules of the DSERT.

 The access to education for children living in Thithimathi, Kodagu in Karnataka, is marred with difficult terrain, poor connectivity and extreme and unpredictable weather events.
 Aata Paata Wadi, an after-school resource centre located in the area, for the underprivileged children to access various avenues of learning.
 The enrichment program of the centre attends to complementing formal education by equipping pupils with physical, social and academic skills beyond the boundary of classrooms.
 The centre catapults young minds into a new future by extending the opportunity to learn spoken English and acquire digital literacy to interact with the outside world.
 Functioning in the Ashrama School run by the state’s Social Welfare department, the program reaches students from Classes 1 to 7.